Extension of unimodular gravity and the cosmological constant: Cosmology: Basic model

 The ODEs \eqref{eq:dimensionless-ODEs} can be solved numerically.
 Specifically, we use the first-order ODE \eqref{eq:dimensionless-ODE-rchidoteq} and the second-order ODE \eqref{eq:dimensionless-ODE-2ndF}, together with the $\tau$ derivative of the first-order ODE \eqref{eq:dimensionless-ODE-1stF}, while fixing the boundary conditions to satisfy \eqref{eq:dimensionless-ODE-1stF} as a constraint.

-Numerical results for $u=3$ and $\lambda=1$ are shown in Fig.~\ref{fig:num-sol-lambda1-unpert} for boundary conditions from the analytic solution of Sec.~\ref{subsec:Analytic-solution-wchi-onethird}.
+Numerical results for $\chempot=3$ and $\lambda=1$ are shown in Fig.~\ref{fig:num-sol-lambda1-unpert} for boundary conditions from the analytic solution of Sec.~\ref{subsec:Analytic-solution-wchi-onethird}.
 The numerical solution of Fig.~\ref{fig:num-sol-lambda1-unpert} essentially reproduces the analytic solution, which allows us to test the numerical accuracy.
-In fact, we see a small error building-up in the Ricci curvature scalar $\mathcal{R}(\tau)$, but the gravitating vacuum energy density $r_\text{vac}(\tau)$ stays close to zero within an accuracy of $10^{-7}$.
+In fact, we see a small error building up in the dimensionless Ricci curvature scalar $\mathcal{R}(\tau)$, but the gravitating vacuum energy density $r_\text{vac}(\tau)$ stays close to zero within an accuracy of $10^{-7}$.